What is a Perkins Loan?

 When are the payments due?

 Payments begin nine months after the student graduates from college are due quarterly, and borrowers have ten years to repay their loan.
-Payments are made to the Drew University Business Office (973.408.3114).
+Payments are made to the Drew University Student Accounts Office (973.408.3114).

 How do I apply?

 - First-year students must file a FAFSA by February 15.
-Returning students must file a FAFSA and a CLA Supplemental Form by April 1.
+Returning students must file a FAFSA by April 1.

-- Once Drew receives your FAFSA and Supplement, your financial aid counselor (go to the Staff page to find out who your counselor is) will determine your eligibility for Perkins loan funds and will award them to you accordingly.
+- Once Drew receives your FAFSA, your financial aid counselor (go to the Contact Us page to find out who your counselor is) will determine your eligibility for Perkins loan funds and will award them to you accordingly.

 - An email will be sent to you informing you that your Financial Aid Awards are ready to view.
 Log onto your Treehouse Account to accept your awards.

-- Once you accept your Awards, the Business Office will then mail you certification forms and a promissory note.
+- Once you accept your Awards, the Student Accounts Office will then mail you certification forms and a promissory note.

-- Once you sign and return these forms to Drew’s Business Office, your Perkins loan funds will be credited to your account.
+- Once you sign and return these forms to Drew’s Student Accounts Office, your Perkins loan funds will be credited to your account.